Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Remember: there is no such thing as perfection.
 Perfection is an illusion.
 No two people will agree on what is perfect, and you're chasing after the wind if you're chasing after perfection.

 This card could be a reminder to soften your approach and gaze.
 Your dreams might be salvageable if you can temper your expectations.

 The Knights in romantic readings often represent suitors.
 The Knight of Pentacles represents a person who makes for a practical partner.
 They focus on getting chores done, they stick to budgets, they're conservative with their resources, and they like to pamper their loved ones with goods and money.
 This is a partner who is reliable and trustworthy.
 Your life will be blessed with routine and structure.

 Your partner might not be the most exciting person ever, but their consistency and attention to detail will be a goldmine.
 This is a person who avoids debt and looks for ways to optimize savings.
 The Knight of Pentacles makes for a happy partner because when you're financially secure, you tend to be happy too.

 The Knight of Pentacles can get tunnel vision.
 They're like Taurus who can rage like a bull toward their target, but the bull doesn't see all the movement in their peripheral vision.
 The bull can be tricked for this reason.

-Also, keep in mind, a person like the earthy Knight will be consistent, but slow to move and slow to open up emotionally.
+Also, remember that a person like the earthy Knight will be consistent but slow to move and open up emotionally.
 You'll have to nudge them a lot to get them to talk about their feelings.
 They can be very guarded people.